Frank Hague: Commissioner

 Jersey City police, to that point, had been only slightly less frightening to the residents than were the criminals.
 Hague immediately set about reshaping the corrupt police force with tough Horseshoe recruits.
 Although the commissioner of public safety originally did not have the power to dismiss police officers, Milton authored an amendment to the Walsh Act that conferred this power, and Hague used it to fire hundreds of officers and dissolve their unions.
 Hague spearheaded crackdowns on prostitution and narcotics trafficking, earning him favor with religious leaders.
-Hague himself marched across local vaudeville stages, directing the shut down of "girlie shows".
+Hague himself marched across local vaudeville stages, directing the shutdown of "girlie shows".
 Nevertheless, he turned a blind eye to Jersey City's well-patronized gambling parlors.
 At the heart of this change was an inner cadre of officers known as the Zeppelin Squad or "zepps" who were loyal to Hague alone.
-The "zepps" would spy on, and report back to Hague about other members of the department.
+The "zepps" would spy on other members of the department, and report back to Hague.
 Eventually, Jersey City had one patrolman for every 3,000 residents, causing a marked decline in the city's once-astronomical crime rate.

 Hague took steps to curb the police department's lackadaisical work ethic, purging the force of drunkards and others who had gained and kept their jobs through their political connections.
 He announced that no longer would it be possible to break the law and bribe a politician to get away with it.
 Commissioner Hague led high-profile campaigns against threats to public safety, which had the effect of promoting him as someone who knew how to get things done.
 He kept his immigrant base onside by ignoring violations of the blue laws by saloons.

 Upon discovering in early 1916 that millions of pounds of munitions were being stockpiled on the Jersey City waterfront prior to their shipment to the Allies of World War I, Hague traveled to Washington, D.C. to register concerns for the safety of his constituents.
 His meetings with congressmen resulted in no action.
 Hague's concerns were shown to be valid in July 1916 when the Black Tom explosion caused $20 million in damage, including to the nearby Statue of Liberty.

 Hague's influence grew, and he was able to undermine Wittpenn's 1916 campaign for governor.
 While the evidence is scant, Hague is believed to have made a deal with Republican candidate Walter Edge's campaign manager, the Republican boss of Atlantic City, Nucky Johnson.
-Instead of receiving a 20,000-plus vote margin in Hudson County as had the past two Democratic candidates, including Wilson, Wittpenn, who lived in Hudson County, won there by only 7,400 votes and was defeated statewide.
+Instead of receiving a 20,000-plus vote margin in Hudson County, as had the past two Democratic candidates including Wilson, Wittpenn, who lived in Hudson County, won there by only 7,400 votes and was defeated statewide.
 According to author and judge Nelson Johnson, "From then on, Otto Wittpenn and the progressive wing of the Democratic Party were no longer a factor in Frank Hague's political calculations."